TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 Verify your work by comparing it with the wiring diagram and the provided photos.

 Unplug the PDP computer power cable from the outlet.
-Disconnect the original logic board (the capacitors on the board may still hold power which may shock you if you handle the board improperly!); leave the original bulky transformer disconnected (or remove it if wanted, to reduce the weight of the computer).
+Disconnect the original regulator board (the capacitors on the board may still hold power which may shock you if you handle the board improperly!); leave the original bulky transformer disconnected (or remove it if wanted, to reduce the weight of the computer).

-Insert the new PSU assembly into the PDP, where the old PSU logic board was.
+Insert the new PSU assembly into the PDP, where the old PSU board was.
 Find a way to secure it there, if needed.
 Mine is just laying there, unsecured, and I am ok with that.

 Plug the 6-pin connector (120V AC power supply to the PSU) into the PDP.
 Do not plug the 9-pin connector just yet.